slerpyyy/mintic/README.md

 ![gotta-go-fast](https://img.shields.io/badge/gotta%20go-fast-blue)
 ![recursion](https://img.shields.io/badge/recursion-yes-red)

-tic is a minimalistic tic-tac-toe AI, which takes in a sequence of moves in a tic-tac-toe game and prints out the best possible following move.
+mintic is a minimalistic tic-tac-toe AI, which takes in a sequence of moves in a tic-tac-toe game and prints out the best possible following move.
 There are no flags and no interactive mode, you just give it the sequence as the only command line argument and it gives you the result and exits.

 ## How do I use it?